 Thirdhand smoke is when harmful chemicals from tobacco build up on skin, hair, furniture, walls, bedding, and carpet.
 Children can then become sick by touching, inhaling, or ingesting the chemicals.
 The only way to protect children from thirdhand smoke is to create a smoke-free environment.

-Pregnant women in Okaloosa are County are almost twice as likely to smoke than all other pregnant women in Florida.
+Pregnant women in Okaloosa County are almost twice as likely to smoke than all other pregnant women in Florida.

 West Florida Area Health Education Center